sesvxace/debugger/README.md

     # Dynamically adding the break point.
     SES::Debugger.breakpoints['Scene_Base'] = [40]

-  If we then decide that we need to break whenever Scene_Base performs a basic update, we can either add line 46 to the configuration area or add it during runtime like so:
+  If we then decide that we need to break whenever `Scene_Base` performs a basic update, we can either add line 46 to the configuration area or add it during runtime like so:

     SES::Debugger.breakpoints['Scene_Base'].push(46)

+  Since version 1.3 of the SES Debugger, you may also dynamically set break points in your code via the `Kernel#breakpoint` method which will create a breakpoint for the line directly following the line where the method call was placed.
+This is particularly useful when debugging your own code and you only require breakpoints for temporary testing purposes.

+  **NOTE**: Using the `Kernel#breakpoint` method does not automatically start the SES Debugger when the method is encountered -- it simply creates the break point.
+It is still up to you to enable debugging when you require it.

 License
 -----------------------------------------------------------------------------